Officers from the Royal Turks and Caicos Islands Police Force visit the scene of an auto accident.

 Consider obtaining travel insurance that covers theft

-Although it may not technically be a crime, a few taxi drivers have been known to be devious in their quotes, multiplying the quoted fare by the number of passengers after arriving at the destination.
+A few taxi drivers have been known to charge vastly inflated fares, multiplying the quoted fare by the number of passengers after arriving at the destination.
 Confirm with your taxi driver that your agreed fare includes all passengers in your group before riding.

 Due to being by far the best value, a rental car is our recommended method of getting around.
 When driving, be alert for poor drivers.